 Earlier this year I started doing this Thing:

-I write a poem using three words each submitted by my friends, family, community, and now patrons.
-It’s been a lot of fun and a huge hit, especially during the isolation of the Covid pandemic and the turmoil of America’s race wars.
+I write a poem using three words each submitted by my friends, family, community, and now, from you.
+It’s been a source of comfort, empowerment, hope, and understanding, especially during the isolation of the Covid pandemic and the turmoil of America’s race wars.

 These poems have helped put words to what we’re all experiencing, have provided comfort, and connected strangers.
 A bright spot in these days.